Skip to Content

 Like the cenotes near Playa del Carmen, a trip to see the Chichen Itza pyramid requires a ferry ride to the mainland.
 Chichén Itzá is one of the top Mexican Mayan ruins and if it’s on your bucket list, cruise lines make this tour possible from Cozumel.

-However, expect to spend approximately 3-1/2 traveling each way, with only one hour at the ruins.
+However, expect to spend approximately 3-1/2 hours traveling each way, with only one hour at the ruins.
 In all, it’s a 45-minute ferry ride combined with a 2-1/2-hour bus trip.
-When prone to motion sickness, it’s advisable to give this tour a miss.

 As the largest city in the Mayan world, archeologists are still uncovering new discoveries.
 At its height, the city was home to 50,000 Mayans from the Yucatan Peninsula.
 El Castillo, also known as the Temple of Kukulcan, is the most recognizable structure with its pyramid shape and 364 steps flanked on four sides.